-Today I would like to take you up into the beautiful Scottish Highlands to a site located about four miles southwest of Aberfeldy, right off of A827.
-Our destination occupies a portion of a farmer’s field, actually, so you may want to grab your wellies in case it’s muddy.
+Greetings to you this beautiful day.
+Today I would like to take you guys into the beautiful Scottish Highlands to Croft Moraig Stone Circle.
+Our destination is located about four miles southwest of Aberfeldy, right off of A827.
+It occupies a portion of a farmer’s field, so you may want to grab your wellies just in case it’s muddy.
 Ready?
 Great, then let’s be off!

-Or, if you are a fan of Starz Network’s “Outlander” series, then you would probably imagine Craigh na Dun, the fictional standing stones that transported Claire from the Scottish Highlands in 1946 to the year 1743…and ultimately led her to the man who would become the great love of her life.
+If you are a fan of the “Outlander” series, then you might imagine Craigh na Dun, the fictional standing stones that transported Claire from the Scottish Highlands in 1946 to the year 1743…and ultimately led her to the man who would become the great love of her life.

 Oh Jamie, you beautiful, beautiful man…